mieubrisse/personal-writing/an-efficient-writing-system/post.md

 You also need to own your painting.

-This is a solved problem, so the source of truth for my writing is a [Git](https://github.blog/developer-skills/programming-languages-and-frameworks/what-is-git-our-beginners-guide-to-version-control/) repository (not Substack).
+This is a solved problem, so my writing source-of-truth is a [Git](https://github.blog/developer-skills/programming-languages-and-frameworks/what-is-git-our-beginners-guide-to-version-control/) repository on Github (I don't trust Substack to not disappear with my writing).

 Each post that's not yet published is on its own branch.